 Their current main market is private residences but they are upbeat about landing a big deal to supply to one of the major hotel chains here in Kenya.
 Besides aeroplane furniture, they also make custom pieces from ordinary material just in case having a piece of an aeroplane adorning your living room is not your version of ‘style’.

 If you think the idea of making furniture from parts of aeroplanes is out of this world then wait until you hear Omondi call a large coffee table standing in their workshop the Hummingbird or a bench at the far end, an Olive Thrush.
-There is even a desk table called the King Fisher – these guys have named each one of their furniture piece after a bird!
+There is even a desk table called the King Fisher – these guys have named each one of their furniture pieces after a bird!

 Omondi tells me each piece has the same characteristic as the bird it is named after.
-“So the bar table which is quite long, is named the Tawny Eagle, whose wingspan is one of the largest among East African eagles,” he adds.
+“So the bar table which is quite long is named the Tawny Eagle, whose wingspan is one of the largest among East African eagles,” he adds.

 The price range for their furniture varies.
 It can be as low as KES 40,000.00 or as high as the bar table, the Tawny Eagle, which goes for KES 800,000.00.
 “That includes VAT,” Omondi quickly adds.
 They plan to build a bigger workshop soon and hopefully begin to get full aeroplanes for their raw materials which would give them more design possibilities.